GoMixCc/databank/awsome_go.md

 * [tsuru](http://www.tsuru.io/) - An extensible and open source Platform as a Service software.
 * [websysd](https://github.com/ian-kent/websysd) - Web based process manager (like Marathon or Upstart)
 * [wellington](https://github.com/wellington/wellington) - Sass project management tool, extends the language with sprite functions (like Compass)
+* [gohop](https://github.com/bigeagle/gohop) - A VPN implemention in golang, with crypto and obfuscation in nature.